guillaumem-theodo/aws-workout/README.md

 ...
 ```

+Assertions are shell scripts named `TEST-xxxxxx.sh`.
+They provide easy ways to test the tutorials.

 #### 🧹To delete a Terraform Workout and free AWS resources:
 At the end of the workout step, and if the step is not required for the next ones, you should delete the created AWS components.
 Otherwise, you will 💸💸💸 **PAY** 💸💸💸 for unused components or services.